One-year-old beaten to death in Jackson

 JACKSON, Miss.
-(WJTV) – JPD responded to a disturbing call Thursday at Sunset Apartments where a one-year-old was found unresponsive.
+(WJTV) – The Jackson Police Department (JPD) responded to a disturbing call Thursday at Sunset Apartments where a one-year-old was found unresponsive.

 JPD and AMR responded to the call around 10:00 a.m.
 Thursday morning.
 Jackson Police Chief Joseph Wade said the small child was pronounced dead shortly after being transferred to UMMC.
 Wade was disturbed by the amount of trauma and bruising on the child’s body.